 Read also our post how to get to Peterhof.

-The best option to book an excursion to Peterhof is through the Russian online tour aggregator Sputnik (click below):
+The best option to book an excursion to Peterhof is through the international online tour aggregator GetYourGuide (click below):

 Share this with your friends: